uchicago-library/ipseity/README.md

     * password change
     * etc

-Things you can do with either a sidecar authentication/claims API that manipulates the underlying mongo or the ability to craft valid tokens for users without their passwords (aka, having the secret key):
+Things you can do with either a sidecar authentication/claims API that manipulates the underlying mongo, relying on this API for authentication, or the ability to craft valid tokens for users without their passwords (aka, having the secret key):
 * See above